fairy-pitta/singbirds-portfolio/content/projects/bird-migration-tracker.md

 ## App Flow

-1. Player selects a country and optionally a hotspot.
+1. Player selects a country (currently only Singapore) and a hotspot.
-2. App retrieves a list of birds based on recent observations.
+2. App retrieves a list of birds based on recent observations (snapshot taken in Oct 2024).
 3. Spectrogram and audio are displayed.
 4. Player submits an answer.
 5. App shows feedback, Wikipedia information, and bird photo.
-6. After 10 questions, a final score and breakdown are shown.
+6. After the quiz, a final score and breakdown are shown.